BroadbandForum/data-model-template/docs/index.typ

     ],
     [Indicates that a parameter description doesn’t contain a {{units}}
     template, so shouldn’t warn about its absence
     ],
+    [dmr:noVersionCheck
+    ],
+    [boolean
+    ],
+    [Indicates that the version won’t be checked when comparing with the previous data model version (it can be useful when fixing incorrect version attributes)
+    ],
     [dmr:previousParameter
     ],